Bun233/MyWork/Multilinear Regression Model on Healthcare Charges Prediction/readme.md

-The project was completed in the first semester of my Masters and therefore has many slipperies.
+The project was completed in the first semester of my Masters and therefore has some slipperies.